-With adequate maintenance, your air conditioner can run for 15 years or more.
-But even the most well-maintained air conditioner will need to be removed at some point.
+With proper maintenance, your air conditioner can work for 15 years or more.
+But even the most well-maintained air conditioner will need to be updated down the road.

-When you’re getting started planning for air conditioning installation in Rio Grande Valley, we know that the price tops your list of questions.
-The silver lining is that installing a new air conditioner might be more affordable than you think it is, because of rebates, our special offers and financing for qualified customers.
-You’ll also receive improved energy efficiency, which will likely pay off over time through lower utility bills.
+When you’re getting started planning for air conditioning installation in Rio Grande Valley, we realize that cost is at the top of your list of questions.
+The bright side is that buying a new air conditioner could be more economical than you think it is, due to rebates, our special offers and financing for qualified customers.
+You’ll also get enhanced energy efficiency, which will likely pay off over the years through less expensive cooling bills.

 Here’s what to prepare for when you’re replacing your air conditioner.